 Where there are more applications for places than the number of places available, places will be offered according to the following order of priority.
 If there is oversubscription within a category, the Governing Body will give priority to children living closest to the school determined by the shortest distance (see Note 5).

-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at http://www.birminghamdiocese.org.uk/parish-map/ and will be applied to the admission arrangements for the academic year 2019/2020.
+For the purposes of this policy, parish boundaries are as shown on the attached map - Appendix B and will be applied to the admission arrangements for the academic year 2021/2022.

 Oversubscription Criteria